zachary82699/Spotify-Ad-Muter/README.md

   2. Windows (preferably Windows 10)

 # How To Install/Use?
-  1. Download the repo as .zip
+  1. Go to 'Releases'
-  2. Extract the .zip file
+  2. Download the "Spotify Ad Muter Release.zip" file
-  3. Run the 'install requirements.bat'
+  3. Extract the zip using 7zip
-  4. Open a command prompt window
+  4. Open a commmand prompt in the extracted folder
-  5. CD into the directory with main.py
+  5. Type 'python main.py'
-  6. Enter 'python main.py', Hit Enter
+  6. Hit enter and enjoy! :D
-  7. Enjoy! :D

 # Why Did I Make This
 I decided to create this script because I couldn't afford Spotify Premium and I hate blocking ads.
 Yes, some ads are shitty, but a majority of ads are fine and running advertisements help offset server costs.